What Is the Maximum Back Pay for Disability? Your Complete Guide to Retroactive Benefits

 Maximum back pay for disability under SSDI extends 12 months before your application filing date.
 This retroactive period recognizes that disabilities often prevent work long before formal applications begin.
 The Social Security Administration calculates SSDI back pay from your established onset date through your five-month waiting period.

 Your monthly benefit amount multiplied by eligible retroactive months determines total back pay.
-For example, someone with a $1,500 monthly benefit could receive $18,000 for 12 retroactive months.
+For example, an applicant’s monthly benefit multiplied by eligible retroactive months determines the approximate back pay.

 SSI Back Pay Structure